ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

 Neptune results improved considerably after these changes, not because the DBLP data or the benchmark definition changed, but because Neptune was no longer being penalized by redundant aggregation layers and misconfigured timeouts.
 This is an important lesson in methodology, worth emphasizing: **When comparing systems, the benchmark setup must be fair to *all* engines under test, not just the one you developed.**

+### Qlever results on DBLP and a dose of skepticism

+After completing the full DBLP Sparqloscope run on both QLever and Neptune, the results were striking.
+Most queries that QLever executed in **under a second** were taking Neptune **50–100+ seconds**.
+Many queries timed out entirely.

+Our analysis of the results: they looked great for QLever.
+So great, in fact, that we doubted whether the comparison was really fair.
+This was a legitimate concern.
+Before claiming QLever is orders of magnitude faster than the state-of-the-art cloud product that runs natively, you want to be confident the setup is actually fair to both sides.

 ### Virtuoso and MillenniumDB as a sanity check

 Even after fixing the setup, QLever remained substantially faster than Neptune on nearly every query.
 After some discussions, Robin's suggestion was to add two more systems: